discreaminant2809/anony/README.md

 ## Todos

 * "Functional traits": quickly create an instance of a struct implementing a trait having exactly one required method.
-* "Prototyping": a way to create a new instance of the same anonymous struct as the source (NOT cloning!).
+* "Typing": a way to create a new instance of the same anonymous struct as the source.